-Ice left the lake on March 27, 2012.
+Ice left the lake on March 27, 2021.

-The lake's level was 6 inches above the outlet in May and stayed above the outlet invert during the summer.
-Record setting rainfall in 2018 was broken with record setting rainfall in 2019.
-The lake remained at record high levels throughout the summer.
+The lake's level was 2 inches above the outlet in May and stayed above the outlet invert during the summer.
+Record setting rainfall of over six inches within 12 hours in July required the lake to be limited to Slow No Wake boating for a few days.
+The lake remained at high levels throughout the summer.
 There was no need for the 500 gallon per minute high capacity well to be turned on.

 Wild Celery plant growth appeared in several areas of the lake where it had not been previously seen.
-There seemed to be a few Wild Celery bogs similar to last year.
-Increased harvesting may have kept the Wild Celery bogs to a reasonable level but many of these bogs were raked up by property owners in the North bay.
-Elodea bogs approximately 3 feet in diameter were prevalent during early summer of 2016 but not seen in 2017, 2018, 2019 or 2020.
-The harvesting of Eurasian Water Milfoil (EWM) weed and Wild Celery weed appeared to be the predominant plants harvested through most of the summer.
+A number of Wild Celery weed bogs similar to last year were harvested Increased harvesting may have kept the Wild Celery weed bogs to a reasonable in the North Bay.
+Elodea bogs approximately 3 feet in diameter were prevalent during early summer of 2016 but not seen in 2017, 2018, 2019, 2020 or 2021.
+Naiad and Duck Weed seemed to be more prevalent than previous years.
+The harvesting of Eurasian Water Milfoil (EWM) and Wild Celery weed appeared to be the predominant plants harvested through most of the summer.
 Prior to the increase of the Wild Celery, Native Northern Water Milfoil was the predominant species harvested.
-Possibly the harvesting of the Wild Celery bogs uprooted in Northern Bay in 2006 and 2007 resulted in a delayed reestablishment of the Wild Celery in the uprooted silty muck area of the Bay.
 Additional Eurasian water Milfoil locations were documented.

-Muskrat sightings and trapping were similar to the number of those trapped in 2018.
+Muskrat sightings and trapping were similar to the number of those trapped in 2021.
 The muskrat trapping chart is attached.
 Normal boat traffic seems to dislodge the buoyant Wild Celery plants during late summer.
 Muskrat activity may be another cause of the dislodged plants.